-Haleakala cake is amazing!
-It is a tender white cake that is LOADED with pineapple filling and then coated in a big cloud of fluffy frosting.
-Add a little toasted coconut to drive the taste of the islands home!
+This amazing haleakala cake recipe features a tender white cake with pineapple filling and then a big cloud of fluffy frosting.
+Add a little toasted coconut to really accentuate the taste of the islands.
+This showstopper dessert will win you over with the first bite.

 Haleakala cake with fluffy white frosting and toasted coconut.